gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - Verify host users creation functionality
   - [ ] non-existing users are created automatically
   - [ ] users are added to groups
-    - [ ] non-existing configured groups are created
+    - [ ] non existing configured groups are created
 	- [ ] created users are added to the `teleport-system` group
   - [ ] users are cleaned up after their session ends
 	- [ ] cleanup occurs if a program was left running after session ends